SeanJxie/PyGreenScreen/README.md

 # PyGreenScreen
-A simple green screen program made with OpenCV.
+A bad green screen program made with OpenCV.